necolas/idiomatic-css/README.md

  *
  * @tag This is a tag named 'tag'
  *
- * @todo This is a todo statement that describes an atomic task to be completed
+ * TODO: This is a todo statement that describes an atomic task to be completed
  *   at a later date.
 It wraps after 80 characters and following lines are
  *   indented by 2 spaces.
  */